Music Psychology

 Female Complexity and Psychological Roots

-The chorus follows a distinct critique toward men regarding Attachment Theory and emotional labor by exaggerating the societal dismissal of this frustration as "bitching."
-The lines are as follows:
+The chorus follows a distinct roast towards men regarding Attachment Theory and emotional labor by exaggerating the societal dismissal of this frustration as "bitching."
+The lines are as follows:-

 "Won't you let an innocent woman be?